ome/omero-documentation/omero/developers/PythonBlitzGateway.rst

 various methods for connecting to the OMERO server, querying the status or context of the current connection and retrieving data objects from OMERO.

+BlitzGateway can be used as a context manager to ensure the underlying client connection is automatically closed.

+For examples see :ref:`python-code-samples`.

 Model object wrappers
 """""""""""""""""""""